Geosciences Course in Pollution Prevention and Treatment – GPTP

 Conditions of access:

-Entrance to L2 or L3 is possible from other courses(other bachelor's degrees, BUT, BTS, CPGE), on the basis of an application and the advice of the pedagogical committee.
+Admission to the second or third year is possible for students coming from other programs (other bachelor’s degrees, BUT, BTS, CPGE), based on a review of their application following the recommendation of the academic committee.

 Professional integration

-• waste and wastewater prevention and treatment
+• Waste and wastewater prevention and treatment

-• rural and urban hydraulics
+• rural and urban water systems

 • water resource management and water quality